Banerjee1996/Mountainsdata/README.md

 # Mountainsdata
-Data on various peaks heights and physical features ,along with expeditions
+Data on various peaks heights and physical features ,along with expeditions.
+Linear Regression along with data visulization.